A Property and Affairs Lasting Power of Attorney enables you to appoint others to look after your financial and property affairs.

 An LPA may come into effect immediately or may be drafted so as only to come into effect at a later date, or upon the happening of a defined event – e.g. if the grantor becomes mentally incapable of dealing personally with his property and affairs.

 In addition, it is now possible to create a Personal Welfare LPA ,which allows you to appoint one or more persons to make decisions regarding your health and personal care (including, where desired, decisions about the provision of life- saving treatment).

-Attorneys under a Personal Welfare LPA may act only where you lacks capacity to do so yourself.
+Attorneys under a Personal Welfare LPA may act only where you lack capacity to do so yourself.

 An LPA must be registered before use with the Office of the Public Guardian.
-A “certificate provider” must certify that you fully understands the LPA and are freely entering into it.
+A “certificate provider” must certify that you fully understand the LPA and are freely entering into it.

 Enduring Powers of Attorney, created before 1st October 2007, will continue to be effective and need not be registered, unless required under the EPA rules.

 - require a certificate provider to complete an LPA already created by you or on your behalf